VCWVL/wede5020-part-2-strummer7/README.md

-Change Log Initial Version
-Basic HTML pages created (Home, About, Products, Contact, Enquiries).
-Simple navigation links added.
-Basic product tables and images included.

-Current Version
-Responsive layout added for all pages.
-Modern navigation bar and footer with gradients and interactive buttons.
-Card and box layouts for product displays.
-Image modal popup for enlarging images on click.
-Improved typography and color palette.
-Enhanced button styles with hover, focus, and active states.
-Added borders and box shadows for tables, images, boxes, navigation, and footer.
-Centered video on the About page.
-Logo positioned and sized at the top left.
-Refactored and simplified CSS for readability.
-Fixed image alignment and sizing issues.
-Improved accessibility and interactivity.

-REFRENCES
-1.W3Schools.
+Goal Gear
+Rauf Ally - ST10488039
+Goal Gear, established in 2010, has built a reputation for delivering high-quality soccer jerseys that resonate with players and fans alike.
+As we look to the future, we aim to enhance our brand's impact by aligning our goals with sustainable practices and community engagement.
+Goal Gear's future vision focuses on enhancing our impact in the soccer community while promoting sustainability.
+We aim to launch a new line of eco-friendly jerseys by the end of 2024 and partner with local soccer clubs to support grassroots initiatives, along with establishing a scholarship program for talented youth players by 2025.
+Our product line will expand to include accessories, and we will work to increase our social media presence and engage with our community more effectively.
+By 2026, we plan to reach international markets and collaborate with professional athletes to enhance our brand visibility.
+Through these goals, Goal Gear is dedicated to making a lasting impact on the soccer community and the environment.
+Refrences
+W3Schools.
 (2025) css Tutorial.
 [Online] Available at: https://www.w3schools.com/html/
-2.jersey kits.
+jersey kits.
 (Year) Title or description of post.
 [Pinterest] [Online] Available at: URL [21/08/25].
-3.Ki`elle, Naidu.
+Ki`elle, Naidu.
 (2025) WED5020
-4.OpenAI.
-“ChatGPT.”
-Chatgpt.com, OpenAI, 12 Sept.
-2025, chatgpt.com.
-5.Microsoft Copilot.
-“Microsoft Copilot.”
-Microsoft Copilot, Microsoft, 2025, copilot.microsoft.com/.